Anderson-Lai/ib-notes/hleconomics/economics.md

 calculate marginal revenue, total revenue, and average revenue based off the given date (units of product sold and the price the product is sold at)

+**note** - the graph of the marginal revenue is the graph of the derivative of the total revenue